canonical/certification-docs/Policy_Guide.rst

 To join the list please `send us an email`_.

 .. _send us an email:
     mailto:hwcert-announce-join@lists.canonical.com?subject=Subscribe

-Questions about the Certification Programme may be sent directly to the Certification Team (server-certification@canonical.com)
+Questions about the Ubuntu Server Certification Programme may be sent directly to the Certification Team (server-certification@canonical.com)

 General Policies
 ================

 Comprehensive Server Certification
 ----------------------------------
-The Ubuntu Server Certification Programme has moved from the previous SKU/Config based testing model to a component focused testing model.
-This new model requires that Vendor Approved Options for each Model to be certified must also be tested.

-These Rules are required for 18.04 LTS and later.
-They are optional for 16.04 certifications.

-Your Partner Engineer will work with you to help determine what components must be tested and what components can be accepted based on already completed testing.
+In order to insure the best user experience possible when running Ubuntu on Partner Servers, Canonical requires that hardware partners sufficiently test the list of Vendor Approved Options that are applicable to a given Server Model.

+As we understand this can be a very long list of devices, your Partner Engineer will work with you to determine a minimal amount of testing necessary to maximise coverage of options across all server models.

+This means that not every single device will need to be tested, and none will need to be tested more than once or twice.
+For this, we require a spec sheet that includes a listing of any Vendor Approved Options for each Server Model to be certified so that we can help determine the matrix of tests needed.

+Harware Partners can send Spec Sheets directly to your Partner Engineer, or can provide a URL to online copies of Spec Sheets.

+As this testing is required to help guarantee the quality of Ubuntu on your hardware, and to ensure that end users have the best experience possible when deploying your hardware into an Ubuntu environment in their datacenters, failure to perform sufficient testing of options may result delayed or denied certification requests.

 Devices Specific Information
 ----------------------------
+Boot Device
+'''''''''''
+The Server should be configured so that the only item in the boot order is a single network device configured for Network Booting.
+If it is impossible to remove HDD/SDD/NVMe devices from the boot menu, the Network Boot device should always be in the first position to ensure the machine ALWAYS boots from Network.

+MAAS will instruct the server, during the network boot, to boot from onoboard storage if necessary.

 CPUs and RAM
 ''''''''''''
-CPUs and RAM will be tested as before.

-Any CPU from a given CPU Family (e.g. Broadwell, Skylake, Kabylake) will count for the entire CPU family.
+Any CPU from a given CPU Family (e.g. Cascade Lake, Ice Lake, Rome, Milan) will count for the entire CPU family.
 You do not need to re-test for each CPU unless the CPU is from a different family.
+It is recommended that you do test different models of CPU across a given server line to help broaden the scope of testing.

 Any DIMM size may be tested, though we strongly encourage you to use the largest DIMM size available.